 In order to secure your place in the program, it is highly recommended to have all documentation and forms completed and turned in by July 1st.
-Any questions, please call 701-364-1737.
+Any questions, please call our EMS Advisor, Kayla Shaw, at 701-364-1725.

 Best Regards,